shaquilleHuiswoud/5977320-sands-python/AESB2122-24 Project/README.md

 # Signal Processing Tools

 A Python package for generating, modifying, and visualizing basic signals.
-Developed as part of the AESB2122-24 Signals & Systems project of Applied Earth Science at TU Delft.
+Developed as part of the AESB2122-24 Signals & Systems project in Applied Earth Science at TU Delft.

-The project contains:
-- Code that creates basic signals (sine and square waves)
-- Tools for shifting signals in time and stretching or compressing them
-- A script that visualizes original vs. modified signals
-- A small set of tests to verify that the functions behave correctly

 ---

+## Overview

+This project includes tools for:

+- Creating simple signals like sine and square waves
+- Modifying signals by shifting or scaling them in time
+- Visualizing the original vs. modified signals
+- Running a few basic tests to make sure the core functions work properly

+---

 ## What This Code Does

 ### Creating Signals

-The `signals.py` file provides functions that return NumPy arrays:
+Inside `signals.py`, you'll find two functions that return NumPy arrays:

+- `make_sine(freq, duration, sr)`
-- **make_sine(...)** creates a continuous sine wave
+  Generates a sine wave with the specified frequency, duration, and sampling rate.

+- `make_square(freq, duration, sr)`
-- **make_square(...)** produces a binary (+1 / -1) square wave
+  Produces a square wave that alternates between +1 and -1.

 ### Changing Signals

-Two operations are included:
+There are two key signal transformations included:

+- `shift_time(signal, sec, sr)`
-- **shift_time(...)** moves a signal forward or backward in time
+  Shifts the signal forward or backward by a number of seconds.
-  (delay = positive shift, advance = negative shift)
+  (Use positive values for delays, negative for advancing.)

+- `scale_time(signal, stretch)`
-- **scale_time(...)** stretches or compresses a signal by interpolation
+  Stretches or compresses the signal in time using interpolation.

 ---

 ## Example Output

-Running the included script will generate two images:
+Running the script will generate two PNG image files:

-sine_wave.png
-square_wave.png
+- `sine_wave.png`
+- `square_wave.png`

-Each image displays:
+Each image shows:

 - The original signal
-- The time-shifted version
+- A version shifted in time
-- The time-scaled version
+- A version scaled in time

 ---

-## Running the Code
+## How to Run It

+To generate the signals and save the plots:

 python run.py

-This prints a few sample values to the terminal and saves the figures as PNG files.
+This will print out some sample values and save the images to the current folder.

 ---

 ## Testing

-A separate file (`test.py`) includes basic checks to ensure that:
+A separate file `test.py` includes some basic checks:

-- Sine wave has the correct number of samples
+- Sine wave has the expected number of samples
 - Square wave contains only +1 and -1 values
-- Shifting does not change signal length
+- Time shifting does not change the signal length
-- Time scaling produces the correct new length
+- Scaling updates the signal length as expected

-Run tests with:
+To run the tests:

 python test.py

 ---

 ## Requirements

+This project requires:

 - Python 3
 - NumPy
 - Matplotlib

-(These are listed in `pyproject.toml`)
+These are listed in `pyproject.toml`, but you can also install them manually:

-Install manually if needed:
 pip install numpy matplotlib

 ---

 ## Project Structure

+AESB2122-24 Project/
+│
+├── README.md            # Project description and usage instructions
+├── hello.py             # (Possibly a sample script or placeholder)
+├── main.py              # Main logic or entry point (if used) ├── pyproject.toml       # Project metadata and dependencies
+├── run.py               # Script to generate and save signal plots ├── signals.py           # Functions to create and modify signals
+├── test.py              # Basic unit tests for signal functions
+├── __pycache__/         # Auto-generated Python bytecode cache